We're an affiliate

 Ratters are more prone to scratch and burrow than the other breed group.
 Even though these dogs are unlikely to scratch excessively or cause destruction when burrowing, you need to watch out for excesses.

-This natural instinct to dig is what makes dogs scratch on carpets or dig into the garden in an attempt to fulfill their desire.
+This instinct to dig is what makes dogs scratch on carpets or dig into the garden in an attempt to fulfill their desire.

 2. They’re marking the area